-In keeping with the glamour and the glitz, it was a stay at Badrutts Palace, a trip to St Moritz.
+It was a stay at Badrutts Palace, a trip to St Moritz in keeping with the glamour and the glitz.

 As both hands embrace this mug warmed by the hot coffee it holds, it's as if hugging the memories.
 The pilot I crossed paths with about to start flying with the airline of his dreams in Hong Kong.
 The german gent on a weekend break who had us in stitches one morning at breakfast.